martinm07/flask-svelte-template/README.md

 ### Using the Svelte UI Framework within a Python Flask Application

+**This project uses the (current experimental) Svelte 5 and vite-plugin-svelte v4.**

 The goal here is to develop [Svelte](https://svelte.dev/) components/views using the [Vite](https://vitejs.dev/) dev server.
-Then, when it's time to connect them to the actual backend (i.e. [Flask](https://flask.palletsprojects.com/en/2.1.x/)), building and adapting to the structure of a Flask app, transpiling into regular Javascript and moving the bundled files into the Flask app around it (in the file tree) and updating the file paths in the code accordingly.
+Then, when it's time to connect them to the actual backend (i.e. [Flask](https://flask.palletsprojects.com/en/2.1.x/)), building and adapting to the structure of a Flask app, transpiling into regular Javascript and moving the bundled files into the Flask app around it (in the file tree).
 This will make it as simple as hooking up the `.html` file like any other:

 ```python
 @app.route('/about')